 K2 is named for the world’s second highest mountain after Mount Everest.
 The field was discovered by ConocoPhillips in 1999.
 It was sanctioned for development in 2004 and is estimated to have more than one billion barrels of oil in place.
 First production began in 2005, and as of year-end 2015, we produced 1 MBOED net.

-ConocoPhillips' total Gulf of Mexico acreage position at year-end 2015 was approximately 1.8 million net acres.
+ConocoPhillips' total Gulf of Mexico acreage position at year-end 2016 was approximately 73,00 net acres.

 During 2015, the company conducted appraisal drilling at Shenandoah and Tiber.
 In early 2015, ConocoPhillips signed an agreement with BP and Chevron to jointly explore and appraise a 24-block area in Keathley Canyon, including the Gibson prospect and Tiber discovery.
 The agreement allows all three companies to combine technical strengths and financial resources to achieve efficiency through scale, reduce subsurface risk and improve the likelihood of commerciality.